akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The cart lurched forward.
 The woman let out a breath.
 “John, just think, if our daughters were a little older…”

 But Beatrice was no longer listening.
 Her hands cold, her eyes shut, her head pounding. *Surely they were looking for me.
 For me.
-Why didn't they tell me earlier?*
+But why didn't anyone tell me earlier?*

 ---

 Voices woke Beatrice from a strange dream.
 The driver, John, had pulled up at the fork.
 “This is where we turn, Miss.”

-Beatrice picked up her basket and climbed down on shaky legs.
+The woman leaned back.
+“We let you sleep.
+You must have been worn out, you poor thing.”
+Her eyes glittered, but not unkindly.
+“Take care of yourself, dear.
+And your goose.”

 “Thank you.
 For the ride and everything.”

-The woman leaned over the side.
-“Take care of yourself, dear.
-And your goose.”
-Her eyes glittered, but not unkindly.

-Beatrice nodded, but did not answer.
+Beatrice picked up her basket and climbed down on shaky legs.
 She stood at the lane’s edge, basket in hand, and watched the cart creak away.

-The girls waved.
+The woman and girls waved.
 The man touched his forehead.
 Then they were gone, and she was left standing there alone with her goose.

 She set her face towards home.

 ---

 The lane was narrow, rutted, the trees close on either side.
 The silence after the cart’s noise was almost deafening.
-She could hear her own breathing, the rustle of Goosie in the basket, the crunch of her shoes on the stones, the thoughts in her head all too insistent.
+She could hear her own breathing, the rustle of Goosie in the basket, the crunch of her shoes on the stones.

 *The king’s vow.
 The next maid through the doors.
 A goose kept.
 A Saxon girl.
-Plain clothes.
-And the road... why this road?*
+Plain clothes.*

 *They were looking for me.
 The guards were looking for me.*

-She stopped, her hand going to her throat. *The king made a vow.
-About me?
-About marrying his son?*
+She stopped, her hand going to her throat.

-*Which son?* the woman had asked.
+*The king made a vow about his son marrying?
+Was it about me?
+Which son?*

-Beatrice thought of the hall—the crowd, the king’s laughter?
-Had she seen any sons, maybe the young man by the pillar?
-The one who had watched.
-The one who had looked at her as if she were worth seeing. *Was it him or another?
-It wasn’t her, though.
-It couldn’t be.*
+Beatrice tried to remember the crowded hall, Sir Guy, the young man by the pillar—the one who had looked at her as if she were worth seeing.

-*He knew.
-He must have known.
-And he let me walk out the door.
+*She was imagining it all.
+It was some other girl.*

 Did he know?
-Did it matter?*
+Did it matter if it was him?
+Why didn't he say anything?
+He must have known!
+And he let me walk out the door?*

+---

-She was so lost in thought that she did not hear the horse until it was nearly upon her.
+Beatrice was so lost in thought that she did not hear the horse until it was nearly upon her.

-It came from behind, a single rider walking slowly.
-She stepped to the side of the road, pulling the basket close, and kept her eyes down.
-A noble passing, nothing to do with her.
+It came from behind her, a single noble rider, walking slowly.
+She stepped to the side of the lane, pulling the basket close, and kept her eyes down.

-The horse stopped.
+A snort as the iron-shod hooves stopped and stamped about on the gravel, the horse champing at the bit.

-“Hie, you there,” said a man's voice.
+“You there,” a voice said.
 “I seek the daughter of Harold Red‑Wolf.
 Are you she?”

-She looked up and blinked twice, even four times.
+She looked up.

 Him.
-It was him.
 The young man from the hall.
-He was younger up close than she had thought—not much older than she—with a face that was more watchful than handsome.
-He sat easily on his horse, no guards, no escort, just a man travelling quietly on the lane to Stanwey village.
+Up close, he was younger than she had thought—not much older than she—with a face that was more watchful than handsome.
+He sat easily on his horse, no escort, no guards.

 Their eyes met.
-She went to look away, but didn't, her neck flushing pink.

-She saw recognition flicker in his face—the same recognition she had felt in the hall, that brief moment when they had looked at each other across the crowd.
+Recognition flickered in his face—the same recognition she had felt in the hall, that brief moment across the crowd.

 “It is you,” he said with a hesitant smile.